gkrockz/SMS-Texter/README.md

  <strong>Note:</strong> If You Have Followed All These Steps Correctly, Then It Would Have Worked For You As Well.

 <br><br>
- <strong>Dev-Note :</strong> You Might Be Thinking, Why To Do These Many Steps, Instead Of Opening Your SMS App And Send Them Directly(SomeTimes You Need To Pay For It 😋)
+ <strong>Dev-Note :</strong>You Might Be Thinking, Why To Do These Many Steps, Instead Of Opening Your SMS App And Send Them Directly(Sometimes You Need To Pay For It 😋)
  - Well By Doing These, You Can Learn And Evolve As A Good Developer, Which Yields You Something In Return .
  - And Don't Use This API To Spam Your Friends, Because They Have Your Identity Verified , So Use It Wisely.